 Case Study 1: Max the Border Collie

-Max, a 3-year-old Border Collie, had a habit of nipping at his owner's heels and chasing cars.
-After introducing a Race and Herd herding ball:
+Max had a habit of nipping at heels and chasing cars.
+After introducing a herding ball, his nipping behavior reduced by 80% within two weeks, and car chasing incidents decreased significantly.

 Case Study 2: Bella the Australian Shepherd